-Still from Julian Rosefeldt’s Lonely Planet, 2006.
-Image courtesy the artist and Max Wigram Gallery, London.
+Still from Julian Rosefeldt, Lonely Planet, 2006.
+Image courtesy the artist and Max Wigram Gallery, London

 June 19 to September 7, 2008

-The second part of the Hirshhorn’s exploration of contemporary moving-image art, Realisms, looks at a decade of film, video and digital works that investigate how cinema—now encompassing such related media as television, home video and digital entertainment—communicates, amuses and critiques by complicating the relationship between fiction and reality.
-Films and videos by nineteen international artists reveal a spirit of critical self-examination and invention that parallels cinema’s historical ability to imagine for itself other possible forms, functions, and correspondences with the world at large.
+The second part of the Hirshhorn’s exploration of contemporary moving-image art, Realisms, looked at a decade of film, video, and digital works that investigate how cinema – encompassing such related media as television, home video, and digital entertainment – communicates, amuses, and critiques by complicating the relationship between fiction and reality.
+Films and videos by 19 international artists revealed a spirit of critical self-examination and invention that paralleled cinema’s historical ability to imagine for itself other possible forms, functions, and correspondences with the world at large.

-Realisms is divided into two sections.
-The first half focuses on films that quote Hollywood, global cinema and popular culture, while the second half examines media representations as they relate to historical events and the genre of the documentary.
-Realisms features the work of Candice Breitz, Matthew Buckingham, Paul Chan, Ian Charlesworth, Phil Collins, Jeremy Deller, Kota Ezawa, Omer Fast, Pierre Huyghe, Runa Islam, Christian Jankowski, Isaac Julien, Michèle Magema, Julian Rosefeldt, Corinna Schnitt, Mungo Thomson, Kerry Tribe, Francesco Vezzoli and Artur Zmijewski.
-The exhibition is organized by curator Anne Ellegood and associate curator Kristen Hileman.
+Realisms was divided into two sections.
+The first half focused on films that quote Hollywood, global cinema, and popular culture, while the second half examined media representations as they relate to historical events and the genre of the documentary.
+Realisms featured the work of Candice Breitz, Matthew Buckingham, Paul Chan, Ian Charlesworth, Phil Collins, Jeremy Deller, Kota Ezawa, Omer Fast, Pierre Huyghe, Runa Islam, Christian Jankowski, Isaac Julien, Michèle Magema, Julian Rosefeldt, Corinna Schnitt, Mungo Thomson, Kerry Tribe, Francesco Vezzoli, and Artur Zmijewski.
+The exhibition was organized by curator Anne Ellegood and associate curator Kristen Hileman.